Thomas Hargrove: Kidnapping

 In 1991, Hargrove began working for the International Center for Tropical Agriculture (CIAT) in Cali, Colombia.
 While driving to work on 23 September 1994, he encountered a roadblock set up by FARC guerrillas who kidnapped him at gunpoint.
-Hargrove was considered a high-value prisoner because the semi-literate guerrillas thought his CIAT identification badge was proof that he was actually working for the CIA.
+Hargrove was considered a high-value prisoner because the semi-literate guerrillas thought his CIAT identification badge was proof that he was working for the CIA.

 Hargrove was held captive by FARC-associated guerrillas in several different primitive campsites in the Colombian Andes for a total of 11 months.
-During this time he secretly kept a detailed diary on checkbooks and other scraps of paper he either had on him at the time of his kidnapping or that he scavenged.
-Being mostly illiterate and uneducated youths from farming backgrounds, his captors either did not comprehend or ignored the implications of Hargrove's meticulous documentation of his experience.
+During this time, he secretly kept a detailed diary on checkbooks and other scraps of paper he either had on him at the time of his kidnapping or that he scavenged.
+Mainly being illiterate and uneducated youths from farming backgrounds, his captors either did not comprehend or ignored the implications of Hargrove's meticulous documentation of his experience.

-FARC's reluctance to admit that Hargrove was not in fact a CIA operative combined with the difficulties communicating with the various FARC factions made negotiating his release difficult.
-Despite being illegal in Colombia, his family paid two separate ransoms which eventually resulted in his release.
+FARC's reluctance to admit that Hargrove was not a CIA operative, combined with the difficulties communicating with the various FARC factions, made negotiating his release difficult.
+Despite being illegal in Colombia, his family paid two separate ransoms, which eventually resulted in his release.
 Hargrove's captors gave him 10,000 Colombian Pesos ($USD12) and marched him two days before releasing him in or near Los Nevados National Natural Park at 10:47am, August 22, 1995.
 Hargrove walked for several more hours before encountering a park ranger, who walked him over a mountain range to a village where he was surprised to learn that people knew his name and of his kidnapping.
 The villagers drove him back to his house in Cali, where he walked in on his surprised family.

 Hargrove compiled his notes and published them as Long March To Freedom in 2001.
-The book contains an transcription of his notes (where legible) as well as scanned copies of some pages and his "proof of life" ransom Polaroid.
-The book was used as the premise for the Taylor Hackford movie Proof of Life, in which the Hargrove-inspired character was played by David Morse.
+The book contains a transcription of his notes (where legible) as well as scanned copies of some pages and his "proof of life" ransom Polaroid.
+The book served as the premise for the Taylor Hackford movie Proof of Life, in which David Morse played the Hargrove-inspired character.

 Post-kidnapping

 Following his release and return to the USA, Hargrove became a kidnapping and anti-terrorism consultant.
-He conducted training courses at the U.S. Joint Special Operations University and USAF Special Operations School where he held the title of Adjunct Professor of Dynamics of International Terrorism.
-He was also awarded the academic title of Senior Fellow for Terrorism Analysis, and when on assignment held the protocol rank of 07: Brigadier General (one star).
-Hargrove also testified before the U.S. House of Representatives Committee on International Relationships on kidnappings, drugs, and Colombian narco-guerrillas.
+He conducted training courses at the U.S. Joint Special Operations University and the USAF Special Operations School, where he held the title of Adjunct Professor of Dynamics of International Terrorism.
+He was also awarded the academic title of Senior Fellow for Terrorism Analysis, and when on assignment, held the protocol rank of 07: Brigadier General (one star).
+Hargrove also testified before the U.S. House of Representatives Committee on International Relations on kidnappings, drugs, and Colombian narco-guerrillas.

-Other works

-Hargrove wrote two other books: The Mysteries of Taal: A Philippine Volcano and Lake, Her Sea Life and Lost Towns about the Philippines and A Dragon Lives Forever: War and Rice in Vietnam's Mekong Delta 1969-1991, and Beyond about his experiences in Vietnam.